 The Ark of Taste invites everybody to take action: In some cases, products need to be rediscovered and put back on the table, and producers need to be supported and to have their stories told; in others, such as the case of endangered wild species, it might be better to eat less or none of them in order to preserve them and favor their reproduction.

 The Ark of Taste is a tool for farmers, ranchers, fishers, chefs, grocers, educators and consumers to seek out and celebrate our country’s diverse biological, cultural and culinary heritage.
-You can help grow this catalog by becoming an Ark of Taste explorer.
-Organize a field trip to find the special foods in the fields, kitchens, markets, woods and streams near you that haven’t yet been listed on the Ark of Taste!
+You can help increase awareness of this catalog by becoming an Ark of Taste ambassador — whether you cultivate Ark of Taste varieties in your farm or garden, cook with them in your kitchen, or organize a field trip to learn about Ark of Taste varieties from growers and stewards of these culturally and historically significant foods in the places where they thrive.

 Ark of Taste in the USA

 Since 1996, more than 3,500 products from over 150 countries have been added to the International Ark of Taste.
 Over 200 of these foods are from the USA, and we are always seeking more edible treasures to include.

 Produced in limited quantities, these foods will not be around in another generation or two without immediate action.
 Risk factors may be biological, commercial, or cultural.